The Role of Active Citizens

 There are four U.S. presidents who were either born in Texas or made Texas their homes as adults.
 How many of them can you name?

-Identify the four for students:
+Identify these four presidents for students:

 When everyone is ready to continue, unlock the next scene.